 The question for each of us. . .is whether we’re willing to do what’s necessary to bring change into our lives.

-Are we willing to alter our TV viewing. . .internet surfing. . .mall window shopping. . .watching and attending sporting events. . .patterns of behavior to make room for the changes necessary to redirect our focus and our destiny?
+Are we willing to alter our TV viewing. . .internet surfing. . .mall window shopping. . .watching and attending sporting events. . .?
+Just altering one pattern of behavior could make room for the changes necessary to redirect our focus and ultimately your destiny.

-Change will come into your life. . .either you initiate it or you experience someone else’s vision of your future.
+Change will come into your life. . .either you can initiate it or there may be something that forces you to change your vision for the future.

 2. Are you ready to put pressure on the Word